National Resource Recovery: Aussies Fighting Oceans of Plastic

 National resource recovery – recognising issue before it can be solved

-The Four Corners programme really hit home the importance of the issue.
+The Four Corners programme really hit home the importance of the issue for national resource recovery.
 At the end of the day – if we do not recognise the problem, we will not be able to solve it.
 We all have our part to play – by reducing plastic going in to our seas and then removing it once it is there.
 You can see more on the problem here.

 We quotesome of the provocative statements from the programme notes here: ““We quantified and estimated that 8 million metric tonnes of plastic entered the ocean (in one year).”
 Environmental Engineer